How to shop smart in the Boxing Day sales

 4. Look for items on clearance

-Our CHOICE experts agree that retailers may be trying to move stock at these end-of-year sales.
-While big spending during Black Friday may mean that retailers have run out of stock on some items there will still be bargains if you know what to look for.
+Our CHOICE experts suggest that retailers may be trying to move stock at these end-of-year sales.
+While big spending during Black Friday may mean that retailers have run out of stock on some items, there will still be bargains if you know what to look for.

-"Keep an eye out for premium-priced models of TVs as these need to be moved before April 2024, when they'll be superseded by new models," says CHOICE tech expert Denis Gallager.
+“Keep an eye out for premium-priced models of TVs released in 2025.
+These need to be moved before April 2026, as the major brands such as LG, Samsung and Sony will have most of their new models available,” says CHOICE tech expert Denis Gallager.

 “Retailers have a much bigger margin to work with on premium TVs so, while you may see less choice, there could be bigger discounts,” he says.